Pwd9000-ML/terraform-azurerm-dynamic-subnets/README.md

 ## Example 3

 Simple example where subnets are populated dynamically onto an existing Vnet.
-This example requires an exisitng resource group and will create a new vnet populated with demo subnets based on the default input variables.
+This example requires an exisitng resource group and VNET that will be populated with demo subnets based on the default input variables.
-This example asumes a network address space of "10.1.0.0/22" with no subnets.
+This example asumes a network address space of "10.1.0.0/22" with no subnets exists.
 For more advanced examples see: [examples](https://github.com/Pwd9000-ML/terraform-azurerm-dynamic-subnets/tree/master/examples)

 ```hcl